RagedUnicorn/docker-wow-vanilla/README.md

 #### Misc

 The server service keeps `stdin_open` open and allocates a pseudo `tty` for the server process startup successfully.
 The reason for this is that the server process provides a cli for sending commands to the server.
 If this cli cannot be started the whole process fails.
-Not allocation a `tty` and keeping `stdin_open` prevents the process from launching that cli.
+Not allocating a `tty` and keeping `stdin_open` prevents the process from launching that cli.

 ## Test